skyemakable/ShowerTunes/README.md

         *  A user will be able to easily connect to a generic Bluetooth speaker and play their favorite playlist from Spotify on the speaker.
 2. As a passive person, I want to listen to music via my Bluetooth speaker while bathing without having to manually sync everything up beforehand.
     * **Acceptance Criteria:**
-        *  A user will be able to play their music on their bluetooth speaker without having to fiddle with their android phone.
+        *  A user will be able to play their music on their Bluetooth speaker without having to fiddle with their android phone.
 3. As a stressed individual, I want to listen to music via my Bluetooth speaker while bathing to help relieve stress.
     * **Acceptance Criteria:**
         * A user will not need to frustratingly set up and connect their android phone to their speaker beforehand.
 They may simply just start the water and wait for humidity to rise.